In Volatile Markets, Scalability is Crucial to Lender & Financial Institution Success

-While no one can accurately predict the rise and fall of the markets, one area of preparation that often goes overlooked is how flexible and adaptable an organization is to fluctuating business volume and challenging environmental conditions.
+While no one can accurately predict the rise and fall of these volatile markets, one area of preparation that often goes overlooked is how flexible and adaptable an organization is to fluctuating business volume and challenging environmental conditions, or their scalability.
 In the midst of an unprecedented crisis such as the spread of COVID-19, most corporate decisions are reactionary.
 Planning for the unplanned is an oxymoron, but there are two basic truisms that can be applied to most market-altering events:

 - The same event that can cause a downturn for one market segment can offer an opportunity for another sector.